In Balance Energy

 How does a solar PV system work?

 Daylight hits the photovoltaic cells and is converted to electricity.
-The inverter converts the electricity from direct current (dc) to alternating current (ac) which can either integrate with existing power systems or charge batteries.
+The solar inverter converts the electricity from direct current (dc) to alternating current (ac) which can either integrate with existing power systems or charge batteries.

 Further information about the types of solar PV system and an overview of how they work can be found here: Types of Solar Photovoltaic (PV) System